drewrice2/GDAX_to_remote_MongoDB/README.md

 # GDAX to remote MongoDB
 The goal of this repository is to demonstrate how to stream data from one EC2 instance to a remote MongoDB instance on another EC2.
+This project is not all that impressive on its own, but I plan to do much more with the data itself once I have collected a decent amount.

 Files pertaining to a hosted MongoDB instance will be in the `mongo_server` directory.
 Files pertaining to streaming from GDAX will be located in the `gdax_server` directory.
 EC2 setup set up details will need to be handled beforehand.
 Don't forget to change your inbound security rules for the Mongo instance!

 Users should secure-copy relevant files to the correct EC2 instance with:
 `scp -i my_AWS_PEM.pem mongo_server/ ubuntu@ec2-xx-my-mongo-server-xx.compute-1.amazonaws.com`